NeuroTechX/ntx_slack_archive/eegdata.md

  >You obviously cant do deep learning with your own data within a lab experiment.
 Youll train on noise and overfit big time.
 You need a massive amount that will kinda learn what general EEG is, then learn the specificity of the task at hand.

+5/30/2017 3:54 PM

+ **alexandre.barachant** :

+ >IMO, reason why it is not that efficient right now is :

+>
+- Dataset are too small.

+>
+- Most problem are binary classification problem, where current feature extraction are quasi-optimal.

+>
+- DL don't like noisy data.
+DL like complex and structured data with a good SNR (like image, text, etc)